afaf-arfaoui/coflows_simulator/README.md

  - coflowsToCSV: generate a CSV file describing a batch of coflows from an array of Coflow objects
  - fabricToCSV: generates a CSV file describing a fabric from a Fabric object
  - main_generator: generates a batch of coflows.
 Please refer to the demo folder for examples showing how to use
+### Authors
+This simulator was produced by Afaf Arfaoui and Cedric Richier at Laboratoire Informatique d'Avignon (LIA)

 >>>>>>> 51eecbc (first_commit)